 I don’t know about you, but I’d pick the taste of coconut milk over regular milk any day!
 My family loves the taste of food with this delicious ingredient, and it’s a great alternative for people who can’t or choose not to consume regular milk.
-With that, and the knowledge of how healthy coconuts are, why not make kefir with coconut milk?
-Let’s look at this simple recipe on just how to do that!
+With that, and the knowledge of how healthy coconuts are, why not make coconut milk kefir that is very healing to your gut and immune system?

 Why Kefir?
 Why Coconut?